SchuhBaum/SBCameraScroll/ReadMe.md

 - Motion sickness might be a problem.
 I wonder how much is due to noise (details) in the textures.
 You can play around with the parameters and see what works for you.

 ### Installation
-0. Update Rain World to version 1.9 (Downpour) if needed.
+0. Update Rain World to version 1.9 if needed.
 1. Download the file  `SBCameraScroll.zip` from [Releases](https://github.com/SchuhBaum/SBCameraScroll/releases).
 2. Extract its content in the folder `[Steam]\SteamApps\common\Rain World\RainWorld_Data\StreamingAssets\mods`.
 3. Start the game as normal.
 In the main menu select `Remix` and enable the mod.